-We understand the undue impact this disease places upon patients, families, caregivers, and the community at large.
+We understand the undue impact this disease places upon persons, families, caregivers, and the community at large.
 We are rooted in the belief that with a timely and accurate diagnosis, targeted treatment, education, and the appropriate care and support resources, it is possible for people to live well after an Alzheimer’s disease diagnosis.
 This is possible only by fundamentally rethinking, and rewriting the current diagnosis, treatment, and management paradigm.

 Through our passion, creativity, and perseverance, we will rewrite the Alzheimer’s disease diagnosis, treatment, and management paradigm.
 We are steadfast in our commitment to improve the lives of those impacted by this disease.

-Copyright 2023 ALZpath Inc. All Rights Reserved
+Copyright 2024 ALZpath Inc. All Rights Reserved

 Jerre Stead was Executive Chairman and Chief Executive Officer of Clarivate plc from June 2019 until his October 2022 retirement.
 Jerre served as CEO of Churchill Capital Corp until its May 2019 merger with Clarivate.